Natural product developed by Management and Science University (MSU) presents huge cost-saving potential to general healthcare

 Hand sanitation helps prevent the spread of infection but alcohol-based sanitizers can have a drying effect on the skin.
 Not only is overly dry, cracking skin the perfect environment for germs to enter the body, alcohol is also an expensive chemical.
 Management and Science University (MSU) develops a more natural solution.

-Dr PM Ridzuan from MSU International Medical School (IMS) with his Betelnizer innovation, and
+Dr Muhd Ridzuan Pauzi from MSU International Medical School (IMS) with his Betelnizer innovation, and

 postgraduate student Dr Aisyah Badhrul Hisham from the MSU programme Master of Science (by Research)